abilash2574/Zeyrie-Blog/content/posts/Linux/how-to-install-arch-linux/index.md

 ln -sf /usr/share/zoneinfo/Asia/Kolkata /etc/localtime
 ```

-To actually fine the region and city we can `ls` to the `zoneinfo` dir as follows:
+To actually find the region and city we can `ls` to the `zoneinfo` directory as follows:

 ```sh
 ls /usr/share/zoneinfo          # this will list all the zones ls /usr/share/zoneinfo/REGION   # this will list all the cities in that region (Change region with actual folder from the above list )
 ```

 ### Setting Hardware clock

 To set the hardware clock run the following: